beartype/beartype/README.rst

    def desentence_lengthy_quoted_sentence(
        text: Annotated[str, IsLengthy, IsSentence, IsQuoted]]) -> str:
        '''
-       Strip the suffixing period from a lengthy quoted sentence...
+       Strip the suffixing period from a lengthy quoted sentence... 'cause.

-       *Just 'cause.*
        '''

        return text[:-1]  # this is horrible

    # Combine multiple validators by just "&"-ing them sequentially.
-Yes, this is
+Yes, this
-   # exactly identical to the prior function... just 'cause.
+   # is exactly identical to the prior function.
    @beartype
    def desentence_lengthy_quoted_sentence_part_deux(
        text: Annotated[str, IsLengthy & IsSentence & IsQuoted]]) -> str:
        '''
-       Strip the suffixing period from a lengthy quoted sentence...
+       Strip the suffixing period from a lengthy quoted sentence... again.

-       *Just 'cause.*
        '''

        return text[:-1]  # this is still horrible

-   # Combine multiple validators with as many "&", "|", and "~" operators as you
+   # Combine multiple validators with as many "&", "|", and "~" operators as
-   # can possibly stuff into a file that your coworkers can stomach.
-They will
+   # you can possibly stuff into a module that your coworkers can stomach.
-   # thank you later.
-Possibly much, much later.
+   # (They will thank you later.
+Possibly much, much later.)
    @beartype
    def strip_lengthy_or_quoted_sentence(
        text: Annotated[str, IsLengthy | (IsSentence & ~IsQuoted)]]) -> str: